pharo-project/pharo-changelogs/Pharo70ChangeLogs.md

 # Highlights

-- Pharo development moved to Github and Pharo is now bootstraped
+- Pharo development moved to Github and Pharo is now bootstrapped
-- 64bit VM for windows as technical preview
+- 64bit VM for windows as a technical preview
 - Introduction of a modular implementation of Stateful traits (See user documentation [here](https://github.com/pharo-open-documentation/pharo-wiki/blob/master/General/Traits.md))
 - Replacement of `Nautilus` by [Calypso System Browser](https://github.com/pharo-ide/Calypso)
-- New version of [Iceberg](https://github.com/pharo-vcs/Iceberg) with a new intefrace more user friendly.
+- A new version of [Iceberg](https://github.com/pharo-vcs/Iceberg) with a new interface more user-friendly.
 - Migrate `Streams` to `Zinc streams` implementation that is more modular

 # All issues

-Over 2100 fixes and enhancements were integrated in this release.
+Over 2100 fixes and enhancements were integrated into this release.

-As the complete list of fixed issues is too large to be placed here, you can review it on [the FogBugz issue tracker](https://pharo.fogbugz.com) (requires account).
+As the complete list of fixed issues is too large to be placed here, you can review it on [the FogBugz issue tracker](https://pharo.fogbugz.com) (requires an account).

 ## Revolutionary kernel changes
-- Pharo is now bootstraped
+- Pharo is now bootstrapped
 - Modular stateful traits
 - Traits flattening in kernel packages
 - New sources file for every bootstrapped version, empty changes